noahehall/theBookOfNoah/0current/security/websecurity.md

   - usually for the purpose of passing the data structure across a network
   - deserialization: the reserve process that occurs at the other end, when the binary data is converted back into a data structure

-- web shell: an executable script that will takse elements from an HTTP request & execute as a command line script and retun the result
+- web shell: an executable script that will take elements from an HTTP request & execute them as a command line script and retun the result

 - URI: uniform resource identifier

   - protocol: http://
   - domain: google.com
   - path: /poop
-  - query string: ?then=wippe
+  - query string: ?then=wipe
   - fragment: #then-flush
     - used for
       - intra-page navigation, i.e. linking dirctly to h-tags